ManticoreGamesInc/platform-documentation/src/api/player.md

 # Player

 Player is an object representation of the state of a player connected to the game, as well as their avatar in the world.
+Player also implements the [Damageable](damageable.md) interface.

 ## Properties